lamini-ai/docs-to-qa/README.md

 ### Your own data
 We've included a couple default datasets in the [`data_small`](/data_small) and [`data`](/data) folders: [`data_small/docs_small.csv`](data_small/docs_small.csv) with 1 example and [`data/docs.csv`](data/docs.csv) with 100 examples for you to experiment with.

 Set the dataset using the following.
-Try using your own (we support csv, json, jsonl, txt, and html files)!
+Try using your own (be sure to place it in the docs_to_qa directory; we support csv, json, jsonl, txt, and html files)!

 ```bash
 ./generate_questions.sh \